panispani/panispani.github.io/_pages/about.md

 I'm a first-year PhD student at the University of Bath, fortunate to be supervised by [Prof. Özgür Şimşek](https://scholar.google.com/citations?user=z1BYZG0AAAAJ&hl=en) and working on causal representations in Reinforcement Learning.
 Until January 2024, I also worked as a software engineer at Google.
 Previously, I completed an MSc at ETH and a BEng at Imperial College London, both in Computer Science.

-Outside of work, I love spending time in nature and exploring philosophy.
+Outside of work, I love spending time in nature and reading philosophy.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.